Hand-Based Person Identification using Global and Part-Aware Deep Feature Representation Learning: Proposed Method

 Our proposed method (GPA-Net) is summarized in Fig.~\ref{fig:GPA-Net}.
 We use ResNet50~\cite{HeZhaSun16} pretrained on ImageNet as a backbone network due to its concise architecture with competitive performance though any network designed for image classification, for instance Google Inception~\cite{ChrSerVin17}, can be adapted by removing the hidden fully-connected layers.
 In our case, we make some modifications to the ResNet50 architecture to produce the GPA-Net.
 The structure of the original ResNet50 before the global average pooling (GAP) layer remains the same.
 When an input image passes through the backbone network, it becomes a 3D tensor \textbf{T} of activations just before it enters the GAP layer.
 At this stage, we create two branches: Global and Local branches explained as follows.

 \textbf{Global branch:} For this branch, the GAP layer is used to summarize the 3D tensor \textbf{T} of activations to form a C-dimensional (2048-dimensional in case of a ResNet50 backbone network) column feature vector $\textbf{f}_g$.
+C is the number of channels of the tensor (feature map) \textbf{T}.

 \textbf{Local branch:} In this case, we change from the GAP layer to conventional average pooling layer to create uniform partitions on the 3D tensor \textbf{T} of activations along both horizontal and vertical directions to learn part-level features $\textbf{f}_l$ where $l \in [1, p]$; $p$ is the total number of partitions.